rakuten-f2e/react-redux-homework/README.md

 Please follow below steps to do your job:

 Step 1
-  * Create a repo and use `React` to construct your view and display above table
+  * Construct your `app` with [starter kits](https://reactjs.org/community/starter-kits.html) and use `React` to construct your view and display above table.
-  * You can use `webpack` or `browserify` as your module bundler
+    * Sample: `git checkout starter-kit`
-  * Please divide your component, only one component is invalid
+  * Please divide your component, only one component is `invalid`
   * The data just a fake array currently

 Step 2